digital-asset/docs.daml.com/docs/2.10.0/docs/daml/daml-studio.rst

 *********************

-Following the Multi-Package support added to ``daml build`` (:ref:`see here <multi-package-build>`), Daml Studio also supports projects that utilise the ``multi-package.yaml`` file.
+Following the Multi-Package support added to ``daml build`` (:ref:`see here <multi-package-build>`), Daml Studio also supports projects that utilize the ``multi-package.yaml`` file.
-It is recommended that you are familiar with multi-package builds before continuing in this section.
+You should become familiar with multi-package builds before continuing in this section.
-The Daml Studio Multi-IDE feature will run separate package environments for each package in your project, and allows cross-package jump-to-definition for any packages listed in a top level ``multi-package.yaml`` file.
+The Daml Studio Multi-IDE feature runs separate package environments for each package in your project, and allows cross-package jump-to-definition for any packages listed in a top level ``multi-package.yaml`` file.

 Multi-package.yaml Location
 ===========================
-The ``multi-package.yaml`` file will only be used by Daml Studio if it sits at the VS Code Workspace Root, i.e. in the root directory that Daml Studio was opened in.
+Daml Studio only uses the ``multi-package.yaml`` file if it sits at the VS Code Workspace Root, that is, in the root directory in which Daml Studio was opened.
-If no ``multi-package.yaml`` is found, the cross-package jump-to-definition feature will not jump to the real on-disk source code, however other Multi-IDE features will still work as normal.
+If no ``multi-package.yaml`` is found, the cross-package jump-to-definition feature cannot jump to the real on-disk source code, however, other Multi-IDE features still work as normal.

 Package Environments and Hot-Loading
 ====================================
-The Multi-IDE runs a separate package environment for each package in the project, allowing the IDE to replicate properties such as dependencies, module-prefixes and build-options of each package individually, without clashing with other packages in the project.
+The Multi-IDE runs a separate package environment for each package in the project, allowing the IDE to replicate properties such as dependencies, module-prefixes, and build-options of each package individually, without clashing with other packages in the project.
-A package's environment will automatically reload if its ``daml.yaml`` file changes, or any of the dependency DAR files change.
+A package's environment automatically reloads if its ``daml.yaml`` file changes, or any of the dependency DAR files change.

-Note, however, that the Multi-IDE does not hold "live" copies of DARs, therefore any changes to a package that is a dependency of another package will not be visible in that second package until running ``daml build``.
+Note, however, that the Multi-IDE does not hold "live" copies of DARs, therefore any changes to a package that is a dependency of another package are not visible in that second package until you run ``daml build``.
 You can run ``daml build --all`` to rebuild all relevant DARs, and the IDE will account for this and reload environments as necessary.

-Jumping to definition on non-local dependencies (i.e. those not listed in ``multi-package.yaml``) will also use the correct environment, giving correct diagnostics for that package, and allowing further jumps down the stack.
-However, this can only jump to a package for which the source code is available, i.e. packages to which the DAR can be found in any of the following places:
+Jumping to definition on non-local dependencies (those not listed in ``multi-package.yaml``) also uses the correct environment, giving correct diagnostics for that package, and allowing further jumps down the stack.
+However, this can only jump to a package for which the source code is available, that is packages to which the DAR can be found in any of the following places:
 - The ``data-dependencies`` field of the current package or any other packages known to the ``multi-package.yaml``
 - Under the added ``dars`` field in the ``multi-package.yaml``, which is shown below: